blog Details

 Good management information should include the key components that drive value.
 The following examples are not exhaustive but should give you an idea of how the focal points can vary.

-• For an eCommerce business, the focus may be on online sales figures and revenue, advertising costs, web analytics, bounce rates, basket abandonments, and general user experience data.
-These are all essential for maximising performance.
+• ◾For an eCommerce business, the focus may be on online sales figures and revenue, advertising costs, web analytics, bounce rates, basket abandonments, and general user experience data.

-• For a telesales company, the focus of management information may be on call volumes, success rates, time management, and even qualitative feedback on customer experience over the phone.
+• ◾For a telesales company, the focus may be on call volumes, success rates, time management, and qualitative feedback on customer experience over the phone.

-• For a SaaS (Software as a Service) company, the focus of the information may be on how your clients interact with your software for driving improvements, as are subscription renewal rates, the technical performance of your software itself, and digital support, maintenance, and hosting costs.
+• ◾For a SaaS company, the focus may be on client interaction with software, subscription renewal rates, technical performance, and support and hosting costs.

 Who uses management information within an organisation?